mcmtroffaes/homepage/posts/2014-03-25-using-records-in-agda.markdown

-The new bits are: `public`{.agda}, which re-exports all imported declarations, `renaming`{.agda} which renames imported declarations, and the use of declarations directly inside the record We could have used `where open`{.agda} syntax as well in case we did not want the theorems to be included as members of the record.
+The new bits are: `public`{.agda}, which re-exports all imported declarations, `renaming`{.agda} which renames imported declarations, and the use of declarations directly inside the record.
+We could have used `where open`{.agda} syntax as well in case we did not want the theorems to be included as members of the record.
 The Agda standard library seems not to put theorems inside records;